 Financial Planning Early

-Talk to the financial counsellors at the centre at your very first appointment - assistance programmes exist and take time to arrange.
+Start early: Speak with the financial counsellors at the centre at your very first appointment.
+Assistance programmes exist and can take time to arrange.

 Common Questions About CAR-T Therapy